shiv669/shiv669/README.md

 - **Code Review System**
   A system design focused project exploring how code review workflows preserve context over time using immutable revisions, explicit state transitions, and revision scoped feedback.

+- **Multimodal Audit Engine**
+  A system that automatically analyzes YouTube videos against company compliance guidelines.
+You provide a YouTube link, and the system downloads the video, extracts everything said and written on screen, analyzes it against your compliance rules, and produces a detailed report indicating whether the video complies or lists specific violations.

 Pinned repositories reflect what I’m actively exploring, not finished products.

 ---